 The Rector CSSC develops, produces and evaluates curricula for faculty development using simulation and simulation tools.
-In working with the Dean of the medical school, specifically the senior associate dean for CME, Karen Novielli MD and with our Director of Professional Development, Joseph Majdan, MD the Rector CSSC team has developed, supported, and evolved many simulation-based teaching and evaluation programs that cover the scope of the clinical core competencies delineated by the ACGME.
+In working with the Dean of the Medical College, specifically the senior Associate Dean for CME, Karen Novielli MD and with our Director of Professional Development, Joseph Majdan, MD, the Rector CSSC team has developed, supported, and evolved many simulation-based teaching and evaluation programs that cover the scope of the clinical core competencies delineated by the ACGME.

 Key Points in Faculty Development Simulation Curriculum

 - The Rector CSSC is committed to developing and fostering programs to support and train faculty in the use of simulation in clinical skills teaching and assessment

 - One of our core missions is to inspire teachers to use simulation in teaching in innovative and progressive ways

 - We have developed several faculty development and physician-in practice programs here at the center.